simonfqy/bare_bone_blog/About Martin Ester and Academia/Think twice before becoming Cenk Sahinalp's student.md

 ### A (unsuccessful) defense for Cenk

-Now let's come up with a defensive argument for Cenk, note that I don't know the complete truth for sure: When Cenk became the MADD-Gen program's rotational chair, it was already quite obvious that some of MADD-Gen program's promises couldn't be kept, e.g., the promised course offerings.
-Thus, the program's termination would be inevitable no matter whether Cenk worked on student exchanges and internships or not.
-If so, is Cenk still so guilty in not performing his duties?
+Now let's come up with a defense argument for Cenk, note that I don't know the complete truth for sure, so this argument is hypothetical: When Cenk became the MADD-Gen program's rotational chair, it was already quite obvious that some of MADD-Gen program's promises couldn't be kept, e.g., the promised course offerings.
+Thus, the program's termination would be inevitable regardless of whether Cenk worked on student exchanges and internships.
+If so, is Cenk still very guilty?

-The answer is still YES.
+The answer is YES.